Skip to content

 Calc Window Calc Buttons

-Now we want to implement simple calculation examples, such as checking that 12.5 + 2.5 = 15.
-AI helps us link it all together like this:
+Now, we want to implement a simple calculation, such as checking that 12.5 + 2.5 = 15.
+The AI can generate the necessary steps as follows:

 Calc AI full example

-Here you may see that it split the input into individual button clicks (12.5 is Click on 1, Click on 2, Click on Decimal Separator, Click on 5).
+Here, you can see that the AI split the input 12.5 into individual button clicks: Click on 1, Click on 2, Click on Decimal Separator, and Click on 5.

 SeS("Clear").DoClick()